Charley's Aunt: Act I

-Jack Chesney and Charley Wykeham are undergraduates at Oxford University in love, respectively, with Kitty Verdun and Amy Spettigue.
+Jack Chesney and Charley Wykeham are undergraduates at Oxford University in love with, respectively, Kitty Verdun and Amy Spettigue.
 Charley receives word that his aunt, Donna Lucia d'Alvadorez, a rich widow from Brazil whom he has never met, is coming to visit him.
 The boys invite Amy and Kitty to lunch to meet her, also intending to declare their love to the girls, who are being sent away to Scotland with Amy's uncle, Stephen Spettigue, who is also Kitty's guardian.
 They seek out another Oxford undergraduate, Lord Fancourt Babberley (known as "Babbs"), to distract Donna Lucia while they romance their girls.
 While they are out, Babbs breaks into Jack's room to steal all his champagne, but Jack and Charley intercept him and persuade him to stay for lunch.
 Babbs tells the boys about his own love, the daughter of an English officer called Delahay, whom he met in Monte Carlo, although he does not remember her name.
 Babbs also uses Jack's room to try on his costume for an amateur play in which he is taking part.

 Amy and Kitty arrive to meet Jack and Charley, but Donna Lucia has not arrived yet, and so the girls leave to go shopping until she shows up.
 Annoyed, Jack orders Charley to go to the railway station to wait for Donna Lucia.
 Jack soon receives an unexpected visit from his father, Sir Francis Chesney, a retired colonel who served in India.
 Sir Francis reveals that he has inherited debts that have wiped out the family's fortunes; instead of going into politics as he had intended, Jack will have to accept a position in Bengal.
 Horrified, Jack suggests that Sir Francis should marry Donna Lucia, a widow and a millionaire, in order to clear the family debts.
 Sir Francis is hesitant but agrees to meet Donna Lucia before he makes a decision.

 Charley receives a telegram saying that Donna Lucia will not be arriving for a few days.
 The boys panic: the girls are coming, and they won't stay without a chaperone.
 Fortunately Babbs's costume happens to be that of an old lady.
 Jack and Charley introduce Babbs as Charley's aunt.
 His strange appearance and unchanged voice (he had never acted before) do not raise any suspicions.
 Babbs annoys the boys by accepting kisses from Amy and Kitty; the boys respond to his flirtations with violence.

 Sir Francis soon enters to meet Donna Lucia.
 He takes one look at Babbs and tries to leave, but Jack retrieves him.
 Spettigue arrives, angered that Kitty and Amy are lunching with the boys without his permission.
-However the penniless Spettigue soon learns that Charley's aunt is Donna Lucia D'Alvadorez, the celebrated millionaire.
+However, the penniless Spettigue soon learns that Charley's aunt is Donna Lucia D'Alvadorez, the celebrated millionaire.
 He decides to stay for lunch to attempt to woo "Donna Lucia".